Activate your Google Fi service

 In general, we recommend keeping all of your phone's apps up to date.
 Learn how to update apps individually or set apps to update automatically.

 Voicemail is set up on your phone automatically, and you can check your voicemail on your phone without any extra steps.
 Learn how to check your voicemail from your Fi device.

 However, to check your voicemail from another phone or create your voicemail greeting, you need to turn on voicemail access from any phone and set a PIN.

 3 Make sure everything is up and runningTest calls, texts, and data

 - Test your data.
 Turn off WiFi and make sure your data is working.

 If any of these features aren't working, 24 hours after you started your activation, restart your phone (make sure you’re in the US).
-If these features still don't work, contact a Project Fi expert.
+If these features still don't work, contact a Google Fi expert.

 - Automatic access to Wi-Fi networks: Your phone automatically connects to open Wi-Fi networks that we’ve verified as fast and reliable.
 You'll see VPN in your notifications bar.

 - Calls over Wi-Fi: Wi-Fi calling expands your coverage in places where the cellular network isn’t as strong.
 Just make sure you're connected to Wi-Fi, and make a call like you normally would using the phone dialer.
 You'll see Wireless when it's in action.

 - Alerts for data usage: You'll get alerts from Google Fi when you close to or hit your monthly data budget.